HEPTACOM/heptaconnect-docs/PackageStructure.md

 ### Dataset-Base

 HEPTAConnect is all about data.
-Reading data, moving it from one point to another and writing it again.
+Reading data, moving it from one point to an other and writing it again.
 To make different portals understand each other, they use common datasets.
 A dataset is a group of class definitions for a type of data.
 Usually these data types are grouped into sets by their topic.
 The dataset base consists of interfaces and helper classes to make up a base for the individual datasets.

 <!--
 ```